inke-uofs/Ref-Scape/README.md

-ReadMe.
 Refscape was created by the INKE Research Group (www.inke.ca).
 For more information contact jon.bath@usask.ca .

 Installation